zadorojniiarsen/book-portal/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-if u want install from lock file yarn install —frozen-lockfile